akkadotnet/Akka.Streams.Kafka/README.md

 ### PlainExternalSource

-Special source that can use an external `KafkaConsumerActpr`.
+Special source that can use an external `KafkaConsumerActor`.
 This is useful when you have a lot of manually assigned topic-partitions and want to keep only one kafka consumer.